Ashish-Chokhani/Ashish-Chokhani/README.md

 </p>

 <p align="left">
-  🤝 Feel free to connect with me through the above platforms or reach out via email for any collaboration or project discussions!
+  🤝 Feel free to connect with me through the above platforms for any collaboration or project discussions!
 </p>